Prefer a video of this content? Everything you need to know about the mechanics of Profile creation is in this 40 minutes video...

 The buttons to the lower left allow you to add, duplicate, delete, import and export Profiles (3).

-At the lower right of the window, you will find the Usage... button (determining which Profiles use a selected criterion), as well as Test, Cancel and OK (4).
+At the lower right of the window, you will find the Usage... button (Info in which Process Plan this Profile is used), as well as Test (lets you test the Profile within their respective editor), Cancel and OK button (4).

 Edit Profile: General information